anushar779/Dashboards/README.md

 ## Description:
 The Dashboard helps to enhance employee retention while reducing attrition rates and pinpoint areas of concern and develop targeted retention strategies.
 This may include improving work-life balance, career development opportunities, compensation and benefits, or addressing issues related to workplace culture or leadership.

-Objective: Help the organization to improve employee retention (reduce attrition) by creating HR Analytics Dashboard.
+Objective: Help the organization to improve Employee Retention (Reduce Attrition) by creating HR Analytics Dashboard.

 ### Steps followed: